Luis Gonzales Posada: Political career

 On July 28, 1985, he was appointed Minister of Justice, in the first cabinet of President Alan García, position in which he held until 1986.

 From 1986 to 1988 he served as Permanent Representative of Peru to the Organization of American States (OAS).

 In 1988 he was appointed Minister of Foreign Affairs, a position he held until March 1989.

 After completing the first Government of the APRA, the OAS Secretary General appointed him director of the office in Venezuela.

 In 1992 he was publicly protested by the autogolpe in his country.
 The de facto government of Peru requested the cessation of the position and he was separated from the post.
 He is the first official of the OAS ceased to defend the democratic system.

-When he returned to Lima, the illustrious Lima Bar Association appointed him president of the Foreign Affairs Commission, the position he exercised for five consecutive years.
-He made an outstanding work defending the Peruvian position in the conflict with Ecuador, publishing a historical-legal opinion on that subject.
-For this reason, years later, they gave him the highest decoration of the guild, "Vicente Morales Duárez".
+When he returned to Lima, the illustrious Lima Bar Association appointed him president of the Foreign Affairs Commission, a position he exercised for five consecutive years.
+His work defending the Peruvian position in the conflict with Ecuador, publishing a historical-legal opinion on that subject was vastly acknowledged.
+Consequently, years later, he was given the highest decoration of the guild, "Vicente Morales Duárez".